The Swimming-Pool Library

 The Swimming-Pool Library is a 1988 novel by Alan Hollinghurst.
+The novel won two awards including Somerset Maugham Award 1988 followed by American Academy of Arts and Letters E.M.
+Forster Award 1989.

 Plot introduction

 In 1983 London, Will, a privileged, gay, sexually irresistible 25-year-old, saves the life of an elderly aristocrat who has a heart-attack in a public lavatory.
 This chance meeting ultimately requires Will to re-evaluate his sense of the past and his family's history.